-I named this blog Celiac and the Beast because I’ve always loved Disney movies – and Belle was my favorite (don’t tell Ariel that).
+I named this blog Celiac and the Beast because I’ve always loved Disney movies – and Belle was my favorite.
 She was smart, kind, and looked past people’s appearances to what really mattered.
 Plus, I think I can sing all the songs from memory.
 Like Belle – I’ve learned to live with the Beast (the disease/wheat, etc.), but unlike Belle I will probably never learn to love it (hello Stockholm Syndrome much?).

 I don’t have a ton of digestive symptoms (ew gross, farts!) but I had a lot of weird stuff that the doctors finally put together – anxiety, skin issues, mouth ulcers, gastroparesis/GERD and indigestion/nausea, achy joints, anemia, hernia, moodiness (or that could just be my personality, jury is still out on that one), etc. They thought I was just a weirdo with an ulcer for a year, until I took it upon myself to investigate why I was feeling terrible.
 I believe that every day is a chance to heal as a celiac – and I’ll never be “cured” but we can all live to manage our symptoms and avoid gluten on a regular basis.
-Unfortunately – or fortunately – I don’t get a lot of symtoms when I’ve been glutened.
+Unfortunately – or fortunately – I don’t get the “typical” celiac symptoms when I’ve been glutened.
 That means I don’t have an immediate migraine or diarrhea.
 It takes around a week for me to figure it all out after a shady restaurant or food experience.
 While it’s delayed, my reactions are more neurological related and skin issues, along with long-term nutritional deficiencies and anemia.

 I live with a great dude who is super into the gluten-free lifestyle – even though he is not gluten-sensitive in the least bit.
-He’ll be commenting on my product reviews from a non-Celiac perspective.
-He’s learning to hate the gummy taste of real bread – or so he tells me to be supportive.
+He’s always in the background, commenting on my product reviews from a non-celiac perspective.

 There’s a million gluten-free blogs – I know this.
 So why did I start mine?
 A – I needed a hobby, but B – I love trying new products.
 Listen, I know how hard it is to eat well on a gluten-free diet.
 I’m not saying that eating GF hamburgers and fries for every meal is acceptable (shaking my fist at you), but I get how hard it is to juice your meals every day, or roast a chicken in your free time.
 I barely have time to go to the gym, much less shop at Whole Foods for my next extravagant meal.
 Sometimes a girl just has to microwave a burrito – ya feel me?